Facebook Pixel

 Once these unusual Japanese citrus plants reach 5 or 6 years’ old they will produce their distinctive yellow Yuzu fruit.
 Widely prized for their complex flavour they are a cross between a mandarin and a rough lemon.
 The fruits grow to the size of a large yellow mandarin with a rough skin and have a complex lemon/ grapefruit flavour.

-Yuzus grow quite slowly; if you need to, only repot in the spring in citrus compost.
-As a rule, Once more mature, Yuzu trees tend to produce flowers in late spring followed by small green fruits that can take 10 months or more to fully ripen and turn yellow.
+Citrus grow quite slowly; if you need to, repot in the spring only going up 1 pot size using a fast-draining compost suitable for container plants.
+As a general rule, citrus tend to produce flowers in late spring followed by small green fruits that can take 10 months or more to fully ripen.
+However, in this country, many varieties don’t follow a strict season and can fruit or flower at any point during the year.

-Problem solving:
+Problem Solving

-Citrus can take a bit of getting used to, but they are very rewarding and well worth the initial effort.
+Citrus trees are not the easiest of plants but they are very rewarding.
 Look out for signs of trouble and try to treat problems early.
-The most common problem is leaves dropping due to over or under watering.
-If leaves are crisp when they drop, this is due to underwatering; if they are leathery the chances are it has been over watered.
-A return to a regular and thorough watering routine should lead to recovery over time.
+The most common problem is leaves dropping due to over or under-watering.
+If leaves are crisp when they drop, this is due to underwatering; if they are leathery the chances are it has been over-watered.
+A return to a regular and thorough watering routine should lead to recovery.

-If new growth is very light in colour or has mottled markings your plant may be hungry.
-A good dose of a specialist citrus feed should soon green up the leaves.
-Our yuzu trees are grown in a pesticide free environment.
-In the unlikely event that you find pests eg. aphids these can be removed by hand or with soapy water
+If new growth is very light in colour or has mottled markings your plant may be lacking trace elements.
+A good dose of citrus feed should soon green up the leaves.